 …like Steve, a brilliant natural comedian who spent his days crunching data, yearning to cast off his corporate shackles and take to the comedy club stage.

 …and Paula, a talented artist whose 12 hour days were spent negotiating brutal deals that ground vendors’ profits down to single digit percentage points.

-Q: What was the personal branding world like, in 1998?
+Q: What was different about the personal branding world, back in 1998?

-A: The short answer is “non-existent.”
-It was the year before Tom Peters made headlines with his personal branding book, “The Brand You 50.”
-So when I told people I was a personal branding expert, they usually looked puzzled and asked… “Branding like cows?”
+A: The short answer is, it didn’t exist.
+It was the year before Tom Peters made headlines with his best-selling personal branding book, “The Brand You 50.”
+So when I told people I was ran a personal branding business, they usually looked puzzled and asked… “Branding like cows?”
 No, I would answer, “Branding like Coke and Pepsi!”

 Q: What inspired you?

 A: Do you remember Steve and Paula?

 Well they were just two of so many.
 Their unhappiness triggered my resolve to figure out how people could pinpoint their right-livelihoods.
 Stop suffering in jobs they hate.
 Start doing work they love that leverages their greatest strengths—which I called their genius.
 My personal branding slogan is, “Transforming genius into your brand of success.”
 I was certain that branding held the key to connecting people’s strengths and skills with the roles that fulfill them AND the people and organizations that need what they offer.
 That’s why I chose to apply my expertise in branding—to people.
 It worked for laundry soap and toilet paper.
 So I was confident I could make it work for people, and I did.